maxwellpettit/SocketTables/README.md

 # SocketTables
-SocketTables provide a socket based communication protocol for performing simple CRUD (Create, Read, Update, Delete) operations.
+SocketTables provide a socket based communication protocol for performing simple in-memory CRUD (Create, Read, Update, Delete) operations.

-SocketTables are designed to use JSON messages to provide access to an in-memory, key-value mapping.
+SocketTables are designed to use JSON messages to provide access to a key-value mapping on a Python server.

 ## Demo Usage